michaeljones/on-commit-messages/README.md

 - A team member trying to understand your change a week later when you're on holiday
 - A new person joining the project and trying to understand the reason for the code being in the state that it is in.
-- You trying to understand your own changes six months later having been off the project for four of those months.
+- You trying to understand your own changes six months.

-Whatever the scenario, there are a few different reasons why a good commit message might provide important context for the state or change of the code in your codebase.

 What kind of understanding do we want from a commit message?
 Mostly we want to know why the change was made and what assumptions or knowledge the committer had when making the change.
-This helps future developers to understand the reasons behind the code and whether they were well founded.
+This helps future developers to understand the reasons behind the changes and whether they were well founded.

 ### Reflecting on your Changes

 Writing a clear and comprehensive commit message can act as a opportunity to reflect on the changes that you are making to make sure that they can be explained and to document any part that can't.
+It acts as a mini code review.

 Ideally whilst writing a commit message, you have a view of the to-be-committed changes available to you.
 You can scroll through the diff and make sure that you understand and are happy with the changes you see and that your commit message covers anything that might not be completely clear.
-This might include references to source, eg. StackOverflow questions & answers, that have helped you come to the conclusion and the set of changes that you have made.
+This might include references to sources of information, eg. StackOverflow questions & answers, that have helped you come to the conclusion and the set of changes that you have made.

+This has the additional advantage of helping you to review the changes themselves.
+Maybe you left in some print-statements, maybe a section of the diff can be handled in a separate commit.
+This stage of reviewing allows you to spot these issues and clean up your commits in advance.

-This process can be used to hold yourself to account.
-You should explain any changes that you have made that you don't fully understand but appear to work as that allows future developers to understand your state of mind and doesn't lend false authority to the changes.
+This process can also be used to hold yourself to account.
+You should explain any changes that you have made that you don't fully understand but that appear to work as that allows future developers to understand your state of mind and doesn't lend false authority to the changes.

 You can also explain things that you feel could be better but that you did not have time to add for